igridchyn/lfp_online/README.md

     2. bin.path.[N] - path to N-th binary file, N>=2
     3. chunk.size - size of full single AXONA package, currently 432 and should not be changed unless the format changes
     4. bin.nblock - number of packages read at a time; default = 1
+    5. bin.format - format of the binary file: "axona" for files recorded with AXONA recording system, or "matrix" for binary unsigned short matrix of size NSAMPLES X NCHANNELS

 ### AutocorrelogramProcessor
 Calculate and display auto/cross-correlograms of putative units.